Horst Ademeit: Aerial victory claims

 According to American historian David T. Zabecki, Ademeit was credited with 166 aerial victories.
+Scutts also lists him with the same number of aerial victories.
+In addtion, Spick states that Ademeit flew approximately 600 combat missions and a mission-to-claim ratio of 3.61.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found documentation for 160 aerial victory claims, all of which confirmed and claimed on the Eastern Front.
 The authors Prien, Stemmer, Rodeike and Bock list six further victories, aerial victories numbered 99–104, which were not documented by Mathews and Foreman, in the timeframe 18 September to 3 October 1943.

-Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 2525".
-The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
+Victory claims were logged to a map-reference (PQ = Planquadrat), for example, "PQ 2525."
+The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia, and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.